 Yes, electronic filing is possible through the Trademark Office’s special service.
 An electronic signature is required.

 The official costs for filing a trademark application are:

-- the e-deposit fee of €110 for the first class and €20 for each additional class up to the 10th class; and
+- the e-deposit fee of €110 for the first class and €20 for each additional class up to 10 classes; and

 How are priority rights claimed?